throwawayleh/rmd_underground/_posts/2017-07-21-Using-ISS-securely.md

 categories: security
 ---

+Here we share some tips on using Bloomberg ISS safely:

 1. Always ensure that your anti-virus is up-to-date.
 1. Ensure Windows is updated regularly to patch any security loopholes in the operating system.
 1. Do not open suspicious attachments for any email accounts set up on ISS.